scalameta/nvim-metals/README.md

 The Nvim LSP module provides some useful functions out of the box for you to customize what is shown in your statusline.
 Mainly, `:h lsp.util.buf_diagnostics_count`.
 They also provide a full example there.
-What I do in order to show warnings and errors in my statusline is that I have the following:
+What I do in order to show warnings and errors in my statusline is the the following:

 ```vim